Philip Morris expands e-cigarette deal with Altria

-LONDON (Reuters) - Philip Morris International (PM.N) and its American counterpart Altria Group (MO.N) announced on Thursday an expansion of their agreement on e-cigarettes to include research and development, as the market for tobacco alternatives continues to evolve.
+LONDON, July 16 (Reuters) - Philip Morris International and its American counterpart Altria Group announced on Thursday an expansion of their agreement on e-cigarettes to include research and development, as the market for tobacco alternatives continues to evolve.

 The companies, which split from each other in 2008, said in 2013 that Philip Morris would have the exclusive right to sell Altria’s e-cigarettes outside the United States, and Altria the exclusive right to sell two of Philip Morris’s “heated tobacco products” in the United States.
 They also said they would cooperate on scientific assessments of the products, engaging with regulators and sharing improvements in the products.